DavidZhang73/DavidZhang73.github.io/content/en/home/experience.md

     date_start: '2019-03-18'
     date_end: '2019-07-01'
     description: >-
-      I was a major developer(one of six) of the Weihai Construction Consulting System, which is an enterprise-level business projects, and still in active development(from V1 to V2).
+      I was a major developer(one of six) of the Weihai Construction Consulting System, which is an enterprise-level business projects.

   - title: Major Maintainer for VJ
     company: Shandong University, Weihai, School of Mechanical, Electrical & Information Engineering